tokio-rs/mio/doc/getting-started.md

 # Getting Started

 This section will serve as an introductory Mio tutorial.
-It assumes that you have familiarity with the [Rust](http://www.rust-lang.org/) programming language and the [Cargo](https://crates.io) tool.
+It assumes you have familiarity with the [Rust](http://www.rust-lang.org/) programming language and the [Cargo](https://crates.io) tool.
 It will start from generating a new [Rust](http://www.rust-lang.org/) project using [Cargo](https://crates.io) up to writing a simple TCP echo server and client.

-Of course, you will need Rust installed.
-If you haven't already, get it
+Of course, Rust needs to be installed.
+If you haven't already installed it, get it
 here: [rust-lang.org](https://www.rust-lang.org).

 The complete echo server can be found [here](../examples/ping_pong/src/server.rs).
-A client example is [here](../examples/ping_pong/src/client.rs).

-> **Note:** As of the time of writing, Mio does not support Windows
-> (though support is currently in progress).
+An example of an echo client can be found [here](../examples/ping_pong/src/client.rs).

-Before you get started, setup an empty text file.
-Write down any thoughts, confusions, questions that you have while going through this guide.
-You only have one first impression, and I would like to capture this in order to improve this document.
+Before you get started, set up an empty text file.
+As you go through this guide capture any thoughts, confusions, or questions that come to mind.
+You only have one first impression and I would like to capture your first impression in order to improve this document.

 Post your notes as a comment [here](https://github.com/carllerche/mio/pull/222).